Introduction

 CSC #3: Data Protection

-Axis devices have HTTP and HTTPS enabled by default since AXIS OS 7.20.
+HTTP and HTTPS are enabled by default in Axis devices starting from AXIS OS 7.20.
 While HTTP access is insecure with no encryption at all, HTTPS encrypts the traffic between the client and the Axis device.
-It is recommended to use HTTPS for all administrative tasks on the Axis device.
-Please follow the instructions below to configure the Axis device properly for HTTPS and corresponding cipher settings.
+We recommend that you use HTTPS for all administrative tasks on the Axis device.

 HTTPS only

-While a self-signed certificate is not trusted by design, it is adequate for secure access to the Axis device during initial configuration and for when no public key infrastructure (PKI) is available at hand.
-If available, the self-signed certificate should be removed and replaced with proper signed client certificates of the PKI-authority of choice.
+Starting from AXIS OS 7.20, Axis devices come with a self-signed certificate.
+While a self-signed certificate isn’t trusted by design, it’s adequate to securely access the Axis device during initial configuration and when there’s no public key infrastructure (PKI) available.
+If available, the self-signed certificate should be removed and replaced with proper signed client certificates issued by a PKI authority of choice.
+Starting from AXIS OS 10.10, the self-signed certificate was replaced by the IEEE 802.1AR secure device ID certificate.

 AXIS OS version | Web interface configuration path |